-EXCAVATION AND OFFSITE DISPOSAL
+EXCAVATION AND OFFSITE

+DISPOSAL

 Capital Cost: \$93,000

 O& M Cost: \$0

 Total Present Worth: \$93,000

-In Alternative 3, approximately 275 cubic yards (cy) of soil would be excavated to a depth of up to two feet below the ground surface in the area where elevated arsenic concentrations were identified (see Figure 8-1).
+In Alternative 3, approximately 275 cubic yards (cy) of soil would be excavated to a depth of up to two feet below the ground surface in the area where elevated arsenic concentrations were identified (see Figure 5).
 It is assumed that the soil would be disposed of off base at a waste facility permitted to accept non-hazardous contaminated waste.
 Following completion of the initial excavation, soil samples would be collected from the bottom and sides of the excavation and analyzed for arsenic.
 Results would be compared to the remediation goal (7.5 mg/kg).
 If any soil samples contained arsenic at concentrations exceeding the goal, then additional soil would be excavated and additional samples taken from the fresh excavation.
 The process would continue until all soil containing arsenic above the remediation goal was removed and disposed of.
 Clean soil would then be placed into the open excavation to grade.
-A breakdown of costs for this alternative is presented in Appendix A.